MrMatt57/SmartThings/README.md

 - Someone Arrives
   - Disarm Security
   - Set Thermostat
+  - Lights On (based on sunrise and/or light sensor)

 - Security Alert
   - High Priority Notifications
   - Sound Alarm
   - Lights On for X minutes (based on sunrise and/or light sensor)

+- Sunrise
+  - Turn Security Lights Off (Offset)

+- Sunset
+  - Turn Security Lights On (Offset)

+- Left Open
+  - Permimeter Doors